In short, because reported performances of my music generate extra income for me, typically at no cost to the performer.

 Yes, if you play any music written within the last 90 years or so.
 Some churches will claim that their concert series are “worship services” in order to avoid paying licensing fees, but let’s be honest.
 These chamber series concerts are really about presenting music in a nice space.
 Not paying licensing fees unfairly cheats composers of making a living, and if we can’t trust our churches to be honest, who can we trust?

 I can’t really help you there.
 I’ve asked many folks the same question, and it seems that both ASCAP and BMI are secretive about so many things it is difficult to objectively decide.
-However, I have been an ASCAP member for 10 years, and as a presenter I have licensed with them for 3 years, and I am generally happy with ASCAP.
-Other composers have told me that they joined BMI because they heard bad things about ASCAP, but I joined ASCAP 10 years ago because I’d hear bad things about BMI!
+However, I have been an ASCAP member since 1999, and as a presenter I have licensed with them since 2007.
+I generally am happy with ASCAP.
+Other composers have told me that they joined BMI because they heard bad things about ASCAP, but I joined ASCAP in 1999 because I’d hear bad things about BMI!
 From a licensing point of view, ASCAP has certainly been easier to work with than BMI.
 ASCAP has clear provisions for working with small presenters and not charging exorbitant fees for a single concert or a series of small concerts.
 BMI has yet to work with us in such a manner.
 They want to charge us the same fees they would charge a symphony hall.
-So, to be honest, we are seriously considering limiting our music festival to only ASCAP composers.
+So, I am always sad when the composers who submit their music to our festival turn out to be BMI.